|Nutritional Guidelines (per serving)|

 - 1/2 cup confectioners sugar

-Cream butter, 1 cup sugar, and eggs until light and fluffy.
+Cream together the butter, sugar, and eggs until light and fluffy.

 If you are not using the oblaten, draw 3-inch diameter circles on parchment paper using a cup or biscuit cutter as a template.
 Drop about 3 tablespoons cookie dough into the center of each circle.